kayrashuai1900-alt/fuguang-map-demo/README.md

-Congratulations! 🎉 Product Manager Kayra’s first AI vibe-coding web deployment is now live!
-V1.2  Published by Claude Code firstly.
+- V1.2  Published by Claude Code firstly.
 Added some interactive effects and improved the original page presentation, but it seems the experience has become worse?
 Why don't you give it a try....

+  -V1.0  Congratulations! 🎉 Product Manager Kayra’s first AI vibe-coding web deployment is now live!